Staff

 Imelda Siocheng

-Interim Director of Community Lending
+Director of Community Lending

-Imelda Siocheng serves as interm Director of Community Lending at Pacific Community Fund with a focus on small businesses and consumer in Southern California.
+Imelda Siocheng serves as Director of Community Lending at Pacific Community Fund with a focus on small businesses and consumer in Southern California.
 Imelda joined PCF in September 2024, and is based at the Pasadena office.
 She is fluent in Tagalog and can speak conversational Spanish.

 A seasoned underwriter with over 20 years of experience, Imelda specializes in small business loan underwriting, credit risk assessment, regulatory compliance, portfolio management, financial education, and operational efficiency.
 Throughout her career, Imelda has been tasked with developing underwriting policies, implementing risk-based lending strategies, and training staff on financial best practices.